ryancnelson/kubernetes-scenarios/katakodacomryancnelsonspire-and-envoy-v01/step4.md

 ----

-Let's manually check that what's in the SAN field URI is the spiffe:// ID we're expecting, using the openssl command:
+Let's manually check that the certificate is trusted by our trust-bundle, using the openssl command:

 `docker exec -it $webcontainer sh -c "openssl s_client -connect echo:8001 -CAfile /tmp/bundle.0.pem" `{{execute HOST1}}`

 see the "Verification" line?
-It's signed by Spire.
+It's signed by our Spire server.

-Now let's look inside the certificate, and see that it's got the spiffe:// ID we expect:
+Let's manually check that what's in the SAN field URI is the spiffe:// ID we're expecting, using the openssl command:
 `docker exec -it $webcontainer sh -c "openssl s_client -connect echo:8001 -CAfile /tmp/bundle.0.pem 2>&1  | openssl x509 -text | egrep 'Subject Alternative|URI' " `{{execute HOST1}}